top of page

 GIRAFFE

 Model of a giraffe that presents the real proportions of the animal body.
 Like the real thing, this robot has a long neck, long legs, horns (ossicones to be exact) and a short mane.
 Gearing connected with a motor moves the neck forward and backwards, making the animal reach green leaves on the upper branches.
 During the construction we talk about how giraffes evolved to have such distinguishable features.
-We also talk about different african animals and what ecological niche they fill.
+We also talk about different African animals and what ecological niche they fill.

 HORSE